Oswaldo Cabrera Preview, Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to allow 167 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Astros pitchers combine to rank 18th in baseball in home runs given up (168 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.